RobertWilliamsCymro/learn-wagtail-static-website/README.md

       - email (optional)
       - password (8 characters requested, can overide)
       - repeat password
-    - Go to `localhost:<port>` on oyur web browser and type user and password to access admin UI
+    - Go to `localhost:<port>` on your web browser and type user and password to access admin UI
   - Create a `.gitignore` file and copy contents of `.dockerignore` file into it
   - remove `static` folder from `.gitignore`
   - add your virtual environment name to `gitignore` file